How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 The arms and hands are immediate sensors in the golf swing.
 They provide the response and feel that let us know if the swing works when we hit long irons.

-On the takeaway, the arms and hands begin, then trigger the shoulders and hips.
-The 5-iron stays along the plane that goes back and through the impact point.
+On the takeaway, the arms and hands begin, then trigger the shoulders and hips, incorporating a proper wrist hinge to keep the 5-iron along the plane that goes back and through the impact point.

 Full Shoulder & Hip Turn

-As you begin to move the 5-iron back, your shoulder will rotate around the center of your body.
+As you begin to move the 5-iron back, your shoulder will rotate around the center of your body, creating a coil.
 The same rule holds true of your hips.

 At the top of the backswing, your lead shoulder should be under your chin, and your hip will have moved roughly 30 degrees to the inside.